aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 Instead of manually creating these IAM roles, the Terraform EKS Blueprints addons module [eks_blueprints_addons](https://registry.terraform.io/modules/aws-ia/eks-blueprints-addons/aws/latest) can automatically provision least privilege roles for each addon.

 This module allows both installing the addons and creating their IAM roles.
 However, we only want it to create the IAM roles, not deploy the addons themselves.
-The installation of the addons onto the EKS cluster is done by ArgoCD
+The installation of the addons onto the EKS cluster is done by Argo CD

 Using EKS Blueprint Addons module improves security and reduces complexity.

-You can configure the Terraform module to create only the required AWS resources but not the kubernetes resources (as we prefer as a bast pracitce to let ArgoCD talk to Kubernetes) by setting **create_kubernetes_resources = false** as set in line 12 below.
+You can configure the Terraform module to create only the required AWS resources but not the kubernetes resources (as we prefer as a bast pracitce to let Argo CD talk to Kubernetes) by setting **create_kubernetes_resources = false** as set in line 12 below.

 :::code{showCopyAction=true showLineNumbers=false language=yaml highlightLines='12'}